Facing Insurance Pushback After a Work Injury? A Workers’ Compensation Lawyer Can Step In

 Medical Treatment and Expenses

 One of the most critical aspects of a workers’ compensation case is ensuring all medical expenses are covered.
-This includes hospital bills, doctor visits, surgeries, therapy sessions, medications, and other forms of medical care required due to your work-related injury.
+This includes hospital bills, doctor visits, surgeries, therapy sessions, medications, and other forms of care required due to your work-related injury.
 We’ll make sure your insurance company covers these costs without unnecessary delays or disputes.

 Lost Wages